molloy-lab/ck-phylo-workshop/day2/README.md

 </p>

 To fill in the table below, let's divide-and-conquer into ~7 groups.
-If your group finishes your portion of the table, try out some of the other analyses, prioritizing what you are interested in.
+If your group finishes your portion of the table, try out some of the other analyses, prioritizing what you are interested in, or go back and work on the day 1 lab, or relax. :)

 | Data | Study | Method Type | Method | Species Tree Topology | Probability under MSC model species tree from day 1 |
 | --- | --- | --- | --- | --- | --- |